p3isman/p3isman/README.md

 ## Welcome to my profile 👋🏻
 I'm a:
 - 📖 Self-taught web and mobile developer.
-- 💻 Currently looking for a job.
 - 📫 Contact me at [my email address](mailto:pedro_eisman@outlook.com)

 Hi, my name is Pedro and I'm from Madrid (Spain).
 I'm a former video-editor that went into the path of programming.
-Everything I learned is from online resources, creating stuff and looking at other people's repos.
+Everything I learned is from online resources, creating new things and getting inspiration from other people's projects.
 I like building new things from scratch and also fixing and improving existing projects.

 <br>